Academic-ID/academicAI/Responsible AI in Academia.md

   be noted in the methodology section.
 - Describe how the AI was used - e.g. brainstorming ideas, literature searches, data coding, writing sections of the paper, etc.
-- Specify dates and which AI tools or models were used (e.g. ChatGPT, DALL-E etc).
+- Specify dates and which AI tools or models were used (e.g. ChatGPT, DALL-E, etc).
-- Ensure prompts used and any system prompts are documented.
+- Ensure all prompts used and any system prompts are documented.
 - If knowledge is provided to the large language model (LLM), i.e. in the form of uploaded documents or other [RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/)